profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 ✅ You've thought seriously about what you want to spend 5-6 years investigating

-When I read "Here are the three projects I completed," I see a good undergraduate.
+When faculty read "Here are the three projects I completed," they see a good undergraduate.

-When I read "Here's the problem space I want to explore and why it fascinates me," I see a potential researcher.
+When they read "Here's the problem space I want to explore and why it fascinates me," they see a potential researcher.

 **Remember:** Faculty are trying to imagine working with you for 5-6 years on research that doesn't exist yet.
 Help them see that future, not just understand your past.